yumengw/miRNA_editing/README.md

 # miRNA editing
-This is the instruction for running miRNA editing events calling pipeline [ref](#Reference).
+This is the instruction for running miRNA editing events calling pipeline.

 ## Usage
 * Input file: TCGA miRNA-seq bam file.